yudhisteer/Face-Recognition-with-Masks/README.md

 #### 3.9.3 Add Face Recognition
-For the third phase, we have the Microsoft Celeberity dataset to test our model which contains ```85,742``` persons' face.
+For the third phase, we have the Microsoft Celebrity dataset to test our model which contains ```85,742``` persons' faces.
 I will insert my image in the database and check if the model can recognize me among all these people.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/143551710-01c61845-6534-4d6d-a04b-35f45b638d34.png" />